zkwinkle/.config/README.md

 - Screenshots: shotgun + hacksaw
 - rofi:
   - rofimoji
   - rofi-calc
 - fetches:
   - neofetch
   - bunnyfetch
-- preferred login manager: lightdm-mini-greeter
+- preferred login manager: lightdm-mini-greeter (needs lightdm, accountsservice, and some config)
 - fuzzy search: fzf
 	- For preview: exa, bat, timg
 - i3lock-multimonitor for locking on more than one screen (aliased to `i3lock`)